 Juniper, Ridge Springs

-Inside an old Main Street hardware store in Saluda County, the nuts and bolts of new Southern cuisine are being fitted together in surprising ways to build some of the state’s best cuisine.
+Inside an old Main Street hardware store in Saluda County, the nuts and bolts of new Southern cuisine are being fitted together in surprising ways to build some of the state’s best cuisine at Juniper.
 Chef Brandon Velie selected this agricultural community intentionally, opting for a close proximity to local farms over crowds and big city hubbub.
 He routinely haunts the area’s produce markets and consults local farmers, seeking simple, locally sourced ingredients for his imaginative dishes.
 It’s that kind of philosophy that led him to being named a South Carolina Chef Ambassador in 2015.

 Seen on the menu: Manchester Farms Quail Country Captain with basmati rice, topped with a nest of shaved, flash-fried W.P.
 Rawl collards